The Moral Philosophy of Social Cooperation

 - New Thinking in Political Economy series

 Chapter 12: Utilitarianism after All

-Summarizing ideas from earlier chapters and putting them in close contact with one another may further illuminate them.
+CHAPTER 12 28/09/2000 16:11 Page 1 12.
+Utilitarianism after all Summarizing ideas from earlier chapters and putting them in close contact with one another may further illuminate them.
 RELATIONS BETWEEN ECONOMICS AND ETHICS Economists have been writing sensibly on moral philosophy at least as far back as David Hume and Adam Smith.
 This book has mentioned other notable economist-ethicists also, as well as several moral and political philosophers who have taken the trouble to learn the essentials of economics.
 This overlap of interests is no coincidence.
 The same conditions provide the subject matter of both branches of social science.
 The fact of scarcity, man’s nature as a social animal, with genuine but only limited benevolence toward his fellows, and the benefits of trade and other forms of cooperation require people to get along with one another somehow.
 Ethics and economics both bear on easing tensions and coordinating decentralized activities as individuals pursue their own goals.
 Such insights have a venerable history.
 David Hume judged three conditions essential to long-run planning, saving and investment, and cooperation in large projects.
 These are the stability of possessions, the transfer of ownership by consent (rather than by force or fraud), and the performance of promises.
 Earlier, Thomas Hobbes stressed the importance of peace and security, presupposing, as he thought, a government strong enough to suppress the war of all against all.
-Where every man is enemy to every man and each must look to himself alone for security, Hobbes’s much-quoted description of life under such conditions is apt.
-Peace and security, however, permit industriousness...
+Where every man is enemy to every man and each must look to himself alone for security, Hobbes’s much-quoted description of life...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.